mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 This section describes how to specify an encryption passphrase for a local Policy Studio project or when connecting to an API Gateway in Policy Studio, in an API Gateway configuration file, or when API Gateway is starting up.
 It also describes how to change the passphrase when it has been set initially.

-{{< alert title="Caution" color="warning" >}}It is crucial that you remember the passphrase when you change it.
-Failure to remember the passphrase results in the loss of encrypted data, and may prevent the API Gateway from functioning correctly.{{< /alert >}}
+{{< alert title="Caution" color="danger" >}}It is crucial that you remember the passphrase when you change it.
+Failing to remember the passphrase results in the loss of encrypted data, and might prevent API Gateway from functioning correctly.{{< /alert >}}

 ## Configure the project passphrase